madcitymultimedia/wpseo-news/README.md

 ### 6.0: December 19th, 2017
 Bugfixes:

 * Fixes a problem where the sitemap table could not be sorted.
+* Compatibility with Yoast SEO 6.0

 ### 5.9: December 5th, 2017
 * Compatibility with Yoast SEO 5.9